Seneca-ICTOER/OPS445/docs/A-Labs/lab1.md

      - creating a pull request, and
      - opening and merging a pull request.

-- You will then use the git client (git clone) on matrix.senecacollege.ca to access and download the contents of the repository you created on github.
-Note: if you have your own Linux VM ready, you can also install and use the git client on your VM.
-- You will also use the git client on matrix.senecacollege.ca to clone the repository on github.com which hosts the Python scripts for lab 1.
+- You will then use the git client (git clone) to clone the repository on github.com which hosts the Python scripts for lab 1.
 - Finally, study, create and execute simple Python scripts.

 ## Reference